Harold Davis

 First Battle of El Alamein

 After 3 weeks of training at Naval Base, Cockburn Sound, Harold transferred to Northam Army Camp.
-Then in November 1941, he embarked with 2/32 Australian Infantry Battalion for the Middle East.
-There the battalion undertook further training in the desert near Alexandria, Egypt.
-They were bound for Palestine.
+Then, in November 1941, he embarked with the 2/32nd Australian Infantry Battalion for the Middle East.
+In Egypt, the battalion undertook further training in the desert near Alexandria.

-Between 1940 and late 1942, the British Empire and Dominion forces struggled against the German and Italian 'Axis' forces in North Africa as they tried to capture the Suez Canal and take control of the Middle East oilfields.
+Between 1940 and late 1942, the British Empire and Dominion forces struggled against the Axis forces in North Africa.
+The Germans were trying to capture the Suez Canal and take control of the Middle Eastern oil fields.

-In July 1942, Harold's unit was called into battle to lead an attack against the German and Italian advance.
+In July 1942, Harold's unit was called into battle to lead an attack against the Axis advance during the First Battle of El Alamein.

 The battalion moved inland from the coast on 7 July, and the first major attack began on 17 July.
-After heavy fighting, they were able to capture the ridge line.
-The Germans, however, resisted and forged a counterattack with tanks.
+After heavy fighting, the 2/32nd captured the ridge line.

-During these attacks, the 2/32 Battalion suffered heavy casualties, with nearly half of its men either killed or wounded.
-Over 200 men became prisoners of war, including Harold.
+The Axis forces resisted and launched a counterattack with their tanks.
+During these attacks, the 2/32nd suffered heavy casualties, with nearly half of its men either killed or wounded.
+Over 200 men became prisoners of war (POWs), including Harold.

 Captured as a prisoner of war